alexmacarthur/macarthur-me-gatsby/src/posts/deploying-code-with-a-git-hook/index.md

 After saving that, a couple more steps are required before it's actually usable:

 1. Make sure that hook is executable.
-If you skip this, you'll get a `The 'hooks/post-receive' hook was ignored because it's not set as executable.` error when you try to push to it from your machine.
+If you skip this, you'll get a `The 'hooks/post-receive' hook was ignored because it's not set as executable` error when you push from your machine.

 ```bash
 chmod +x post-receive